Wednesday Forum: January 22, 2017

 - Tel on Resignation of Australia Post CEO Ahmed Fahour is one of the great tragedies of modern Australian business

-- Suburban Boy on Resignation of Australia Post CEO Ahmed Fahour is one of the great tragedies of modern Australian business
+- Hydra on Resignation of Australia Post CEO Ahmed Fahour is one of the great tragedies of modern Australian business

 -